Siouxland Forecast: January 25, 2020

-SIOUX CITY, Iowa (KCAU)- Good afternoon Siouxland!
+SIOUX CITY, Iowa (KCAU)- Good evening Siouxland!
 I hope you have enjoyed the little bit of sunshine we had today because we have a pretty cloudy week ahead of us.

 Tonight we have the chance to see some patchy, freezing fog overnight into tomorrow morning.
 Then we get to enjoy a dry weather pattern moving into the area with steady highs in the 30s.